raulgtzmeave/Integrating-Formal-and-Relational-Contracting/README.md

 - bonding_dum: A binary variable indicating the presence of bonding social capital in the relationship (1 = Bonding social capital present, 0 = Absent).
 - service_contract: Specifies whether the agreement constitutes a formal service contract (Yes/No).

-**Usage**

-The data can be used to analyze the interplay between formal and relational contracting approaches, focusing on how network structures influence contract design.
-Researchers can explore how bonding social capital, operationalized through the presence of mutual third-party connections, impacts the explicit detailing of contractual provisions.

 **Citation**

 If you use this data in your research, please cite the original study as follows: